lucasubitoni/TwinCat_Screw_Defect_Segmentation_UNet/README.md

 ### 2.2 Inference

-- The trained model is tested on previously unseen, non-annotated images
+- The trained model is then used on unseen, non-annotated images
-- Each image (1080x1920) is split into 25 non-overlapping patches
+- Each image is split into 25 non-overlapping patches
 - Each patch is processed by the model to generate a segmentation mask
 - The individual masks are then recombined into a final segmentation output